Zergie/YAMMU/README.md

 ![GitHub issue custom search](https://img.shields.io/github/issues-search?query=repo%3AZergie%2FYAMMU%20state%3Aopen%20milestone%3Av2.0&label=todo&color=red)
 - All of the above
 - Supporting the Extruder via the BLDC motor.
 When the extruder pulls the filament, the BLDC motor pushes it, and vice versa.

+# Help needed
+We're on the lookout for some awesome people to join our project and give us a hand with a few exciting tasks.
+If you're into testing, we'd love your help to make sure everything's running smoothly.
+Got a flair for electronics?
+Perfect!
+We could use your expertise to innovate and troubleshoot some cool hardware.
+And if writing is your thing, we could definitely use some help creating clear and engaging documentation.
+Whether you're a pro or just keen to dive in and learn, we'd be thrilled to have you onboard to help us keep things moving!

 # Used Open Source Parts
 - Parts from [Voron Trident](https://github.com/VoronDesign/Voron-Trident/blob/main/LICENSE)